Focke-Wulf Fw 191: Failure and end of program

 At this point, the RLM allowed the redesign and removal of the electric motors (to be replaced by the standard hydraulics), so the Fw 191 V3, V4 and V5 were abandoned.
 The Fw 191 V6 was then modified to the new design, and also a pair of specially prepared Jumo 222 engines were fitted that developed 2,200 PS (2,170 hp, 1,618 kW) for takeoff.
 The first flight of the new Fw 191 took place in December 1942 with Flugkapitän Hans Sander at the controls.
 Although the V6 flew better, the Jumo 222 were still not producing their design power, and the whole Jumo 222 development prospect was considered dubious due to the shortage of special metals for it.
 The Fw 191 V6 was to have been the production prototype for the Fw 191A series.

 Due to the German aviation engine industry having chronic problems in producing engines capable of equal to or more than the 1,500 kW (2,000 PS) figure during the war, that were fit for service, the Jumo 222 engines were having a lot of teething problems and the Daimler Benz DB 604 had already been abandoned, a new proposal was put forth for the Fw 191B series.
-The V7 through V12 machines were abandoned in favor of using the Fw 191 V13 to install a pair of Daimler Benz DB 606 or 610 "power system" engines, which were basically coupled pairs of either DB 601 or 605 12-cylinder engines.
-Their lower power-to-weight ratio from their 1.5 tonne weight for each "power system", meant that the armament and payload would have to be reduced.
+The V7 through V12 machines were abandoned in favor of installing a pair of Daimler Benz DB 606 or 610 "power system" engines (basically coupled pairs of either DB 601 or 605 12-cylinder engines) in the Fw 191 V13.
+Their lower power-to-weight ratio (each "power system" weighed 1.5 tonnes) meant that the armament and payload would have to be reduced.
 It had already been decided to delete the engine nacelle gun turrets, and to make the rest manually operated.
-Five more prototypes were planned with the new engine arrangement, V14 through V18, but none were ever built, possibly from the August 1942 condemnation by Reichsmarschall Hermann Göring of the coupled "power system" DB 606 and 610 powerplants as "welded-together engines", in regards to their being the primary cause of the unending series of powerplant problems in their primary use, as the engines on Heinkel's He 177A Greif, Germany's only production heavy bomber of World War II.
+Five more prototypes were planned with the new engine arrangement, V14 through V18, but none were ever built, possibly from the August 1942 condemnation by Reichsmarschall Hermann Göring of the coupled "power system" DB 606 and 610 powerplants as "welded-together engines", in regards to their being the primary cause of the unending series of powerplant problems in their primary use, as the engines on Heinkel's Heinkel 177A Greif, Germany's only heavy bomber to reach production in World War II.